crate/cratedb-guide/docs/integrate/mongodb/model.md

 # MongoDB's data model

 MongoDB stores data in collections and documents.
-CrateDB stores data in schemas and tables.
+CrateDB stores data in tables and rows.

 - A **database** in MongoDB is a physical container for collections, roughly corresponding to a schema in CrateDB, which groups tables together.